-- Collect Ad Sense money, sell links and link your main site
+- Collect Ad Sense money, sell links and link your leading site

-Due to the low setup cost and uncomplicated level is why there have been many low-quality websites show up in Google’s results over the past five years.
-When the person then starts to diversify IP addresses and to use quality content, along with designs, the cost will be more to operate the domains.
+The low setup cost and uncomplicated level is why there have been many low-quality websites showing up in Google’s results over the past five years.
+When the person starts to diversify IP addresses and use quality content, along with designs, the cost will be to operate the domains.

 The cost will be much more expensive, and there is still no way to know that your plan will be successful long term.

 I believe that Findlaw’s SEO tactics are just, more or less a sophisticated content network.
 Panda rooted out most of the artificial low-quality content sites in 2011.
 But there still can be some found that are ranking decently.
 One has to question if the unsophisticated level of schemes has gotten more advanced.

 And I think the evidence proved that the Findlaw blog network is just that and VERY very sophisticated content linking scheme.
 What is happening is that some of the content setups have reached an in-between stage, which causes them to be more accurate and even have some helpful information.
 And this makes them more difficult to be killed off, but not impossible.

 Google is committed on ridding the web of these content-farming sites and has enlarged the range of elements they use to determine if a network of websites is an actual or simulated link scheme designed to influence rankings.

 But Google makes a lot of money off of Findlaw.
 Will this influence the spam team’s decision?
 Website owners that still attempt to try link schemes will find it almost a guarantee that at least one of the elements used will be seen by the tactics Google is using to ferret out these sites.